mageeanbrown/mageeanbrown.github.io/_projects/fsae.md

     On the left, the CAD model of the chassis.
 The tubes of the same color indicate the same thickness.
 On the right, FEA of the chassis.
 Here, we are trying to evaluate torsional stiffness (which is important for an effective suspension), so a force is applied upward at one of the front wheels while, on the other side, a downward force is applied.
 In this case, the suspension system is simply modeled as a stiff group of triangulated tubes, which allows us to isolate the chassis response to forces applied at the wheels.
 </div>

-Once the design is complete and our team has passed SES (structural equivalency spreadsheet; this ensures important rules are met), we order our tubes, which are laser-cut out of house.
-While we wait on the tubes to arrive, we manufacture jigs so the tubes can be properly held in place while we weld.
-This can be a pretty tricky process, but without good jigs, the welding process is hopeless.
-For our jig, we machine posts that hold all of our suspension hardpoints, which in turn hold our chassis tubes together.
-For areas a bit farther from the heat-affected zone, we add 3D printed jigs to confirm that everything stays in the correct place.

-After the tubes are jigged, we then do lots and lots of welding.
-We use tungsten inert gas (TIG) welding.
-This type of welding takes a lot of practice to get the hang of, which means that it is almost exclusively myself and my co-lead who weld the entire chassis, and any other parts for the car, such as the exhaust system and pedal box.

 <div class="row">
     <div class="col-sm-8 mx-auto">
         {% include figure.liquid loading="eager" path="assets/img/iteration_of_chass.png" title="chassis iterations" class="img-fluid rounded z-depth-1" %}